kserve/website/docs/modelserving/data_plane/v1_protocol.md

 # Data Plane (V1)
 KServe's V1 protocol offers a standardized prediction workflow across all model frameworks.
 This protocol version is still supported, but it is recommended that users migrate to the [V2 protocol](./v2_protocol.md) for better performance and standardization among serving runtimes.
-However, if a use case requires a more flexibile schema than protocol v2 provides, v1 protocol is still an option.
+However, if a use case requires a more flexible schema than protocol v2 provides, v1 protocol is still an option.

 | API  | Verb | Path | Request Payload | Response Payload |
 | ------------- | ------------- | ------------- | ------------- | ------------- |